shadow-robot/sr-visualization/sr_fingertip_visualization/readme.md

 ## How to use it

-The gui can be started via roslaunch:
+The gui can be started via roslaunch with an optional robag.
+The rosbag will be played with the -l option (infinite loop):

 ```
-roslaunch sr_gui_fingertip_visaulization tactile_visualizer.launch
+roslaunch sr_gui_fingertip_visualization tactile_visualizer.launch rosbag:=<absolute_path>
 ```
 or as an rqt plugin: